 Table of contents

-Apps can receive in-app messages without the SDKs, but using the SDK simplifies the implementation.
+Mobile apps can receive in-app messages without the SDKs, but using them simplifies the implementation.

 Configuring your apps to include Mobile Inbox